Exchange and Visiting Students

 If accepted, we will process your immigration documents.
-You will need to give us your financial information that shows you can provide the funding for your living expenses while you are at Duquesne.
-You will need to fill out and return the Proof of Financial Support for to prove your funding.
+You will be contacted by our Internationa Advisor to submit documents that show you can provide the funding for your living expenses while you are at Duquesne.

 - For Exchange Students: Since tuition costs are covered by our exchange agreement, you need only provide proof of funding for living expenses.

 - For Visiting Students: As part of our agreement with your university, tuition costs, housing, and other living expenses are required to attend Duquesne.
 Please provide proof of funding for these expenses for the period of time you wish to attend Duquesne.

 Once you have provided the necessary information for immigration, we will issue you an I-20 or DS-2019 document and information for your arrival to Duquesne.
 Details will be provided in your acceptance letter and subsequent communication.

 All undergraduate exchange students must live on campus during your exchange.
 Housing contracts are submitted through DORI after you are accepted.
 Further instructions are on Accepted Students: Next Steps.
 Often housing is in high demand, so we recommend that you apply for housing as soon as you have made your decision to attend Duquesne.
 Please consult Residence Life for details.

 As a graduate exchange student, you are not required to live on campus; however, you may consult Residence Life about living on campus if you are interested.
 You may also review our websites about living in the City of Pittsburgh and off-campus.

 Please consult our page for Accepted Students: Next Steps for further information and other useful tips.